tdgeter/Mobile-App-Dev-Projects/To Do - Base Build from Abdo/README.md

-# Dice Roll Application
+# To Do Application

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p>This project was created so that we could experiment in Android Studio, and practice some of the things we learned about Kotlin.
-With the aid of a tutorial, we were instructed to create a similar dice app with the added challenge of recreating it with Jetpack Compose, as well as adding our own additional feature.</p>
+In addition, we were allowed to use the base build of the app given to us by our professor so that we could get exposure to the MVVM architecture.</p>

 ## Built With